-- 1. A lack of progress occurs when: - a. the team captain declares a lack of progress. - b. a robot visited the black tile.
-See the definition of visited tile on 4.4.4. - c. a robot does not stop for 5 seconds if the robot visits a blue tile. - d. a robot damages the field. - e. a team member touches the field or their robot without permission from a referee. - 2.
+- 1. A lack of progress occurs when: - a. the team captain declares a lack of progress.

+- b. a robot visited the black tile.
+See the definition of visited tile on 4.4.4. - c. a robot visits another tile without stopping for 5 consequent seconds after visiting a blue tile.
+See the definition of visited tile on 4.4.4. - d. a robot damages the field. - e. a team member touches the field or their robot without permission from a referee. - 2.
 In the event of a lack of progress, the robot must return to the last visited checkpoint (or the start tile if it never reached a checkpoint).
 The robot can be installed in any direction.
-For the definition of the visited tile (see 4.4.4).

-3. After a lack of progress, the team must reset the robot by using a switch located in a visible location by the referee (see 3.2.10).
+For the definition of the visited tile (see 4.4.4). - 3.
+After a lack of progress, only the LoP procedure explained to the referee before the run start is allowed to be performed (see 3.2.10).